fluxcd/image-reflector-controller/tests/integration/README.md

 - Docker CLI for registry login.
 - kubectl for applying certain install manifests.

+### Azure

+- Azure account with an active subscription to be able to create AKS and ACR, and permission to assign roles.
+Role assignment is required for allowing AKS workloads to access ECR.
+- Azure CLI, need to be logged in using `az login`.
+- Docker CLI for registry login.
+- kubectl for applying certain install manifests.

 ## Test setup

 Copy `.env.sample` to `.env`, put the respective provider configurations in the